PennyLaneAI/qml/glossary.rst

     :doc:`Quantum Approximate Optimization Algorithm (QAOA) </demos/tutorial_qaoa_intro>`
         A hybrid variational algorithm that is used to find approximate solutions for combinatorial optimization problems.
 Characterized by a circuit ansatz featuring two alternating parameterized components.

-    :doc:`Quantum Boltzmann Machine </glossary/qbm>`
-        Quantum analog of a classical `Boltzmann machine <https://en.wikipedia.org/wiki/Boltzmann_machine>`_, in which nodes are replaced by spins or qubits.
-An energy-based quantum machine learning model.

     :doc:`Quantum Convolutional Neural Network </glossary/qcnn>`
         A quantum neural network that mirrors the structure of a `convolutional neural network